 - Related problem record

-Problem records on the other hand are all about root cause analysis.
+Problem records and problem management on the other hand are all about root cause analysis.
 Problem records will typically contain the following information:

 - Description of issue

 - Remedial actions to date

 - Support team details

 2. Have Separate Roles for Incident and Problem Management

 Be organized such that there’s no duplication or wasted effort.
 In short, the incident manager is concerned with speed, whereas the problem manager is concerned with investigation and diagnosis to improve the quality of the end-to-end service.

 Key priorities for the incident manager will include coordinating the incident, managing communications with both technical support teams and business customers, and ensuring that the issue is fixed ASAP.
 Whereas the problem manager and problem management will focus on root cause investigation, trending (has this issue appeared before?), finding a fix (interim workarounds and permanent resolution), and ensuring that any lessons learned are documented and acted on.